Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms: Introduction

 \section{Introduction}

-The lattice Boltzmann method (LBM) is a widely used numerical scheme for solving both the Navier-Stokes equation (NSE) and advection-diffusion problems.
+The \ac{LBM} is a widely used numerical scheme for solving both the \ac{NS} equations and \ac{ADRE}.
 Its popularity has significantly risen in the recent three decades due to its ability to handle complex boundary shapes and its relative ease of implementation and parallelisation.
-Further to this, its mesoscopic formulation allows physics to be introduced at a lower level than for example a finite-volume or finite-element discretisation of the governing equations may allow.
-The second-order of the numerical scheme is often cited in the literature, however, this convergence is often degraded through inconsistent discretisation schemes used for the inclusion of source terms.
-This inconsistency may be a significant limitation when applying the LBM, and can lead to excessive computational requirements to achieve accuracies observed in other formulations.
-In this work, a consistent discretisation for source terms is proposed in order to recover the second-order convergence of the underlying scheme.
+In general, the explicitness of the scheme and the second-order convergence of the \ac{LBM} is known the literature~\cite{Doolen1998,Kruger2017}.
+Unfortunately, it may be easily degraded through inconsistent discretisation of the source terms.
+This may lead to excessive computational requirements to achieve accuracies observed in other formulations.

-The concepts discussed in this study are applicable to a wide range of problems, however, to simplify derivations, the scope is narrowed to an advection-diffusion-reaction equation, of the form, \begin{linenomath} \end{linenomath} where $\phi$ denote the scalar field, $\bs u$ refers to an advection velocity, $M$ is a diffusion coefficient, and $Q$ is the source term.

-In this study, we show the often neglected details of the derivation of the LBM method in the case where $Q$ is a function of the scalar field $\phi$.
-Most importantly, it is shown that to recover the second-order convergence one has to solve an implicit, potentially non-linear, relation between the macroscopic scalar field $\phi$, and the zeroth-moment of the LBM densities, $\tilde\phi=\sum_i\lbmh_i$ (see Sec.~\ref{sec:DBE} for details): \begin{linenomath} \end{linenomath} Furthermore special care has to be taken, while initializing the LBM densities.